Russia–Serbia relations: Interwar period

 Since 1920, the government of the Kingdom of Yugoslavia welcomed tens of thousands of anti-Bolshevik Russian refugees, mainly those who fled after the final defeat of the Russian Army under General Pyotr Wrangel in Crimea in 1920, explaining its hospitality by presenting it as paying back the debt Serbia owed Russia for its intervention on the side of Serbia at the outbreak of World War I. The Kingdom of Yugoslavia became home for 40,000 exiles loyal to the late Russian Empire.
 In 1921, at the invitation of the Serbian Patriarch Dimitrije, the leadership of the Russian Church in exile moved from Constantinople to Serbia and in 1922 in Sremski Karlovci established a de facto independent ecclesiastical administration that a few years later, was instituted as the Russian Orthodox Church Outside Russia.
-The exiled Russian clergy's devotion and dedication to the Church was held up as an example by the churchpeople in Serbia.
+The exiled Russian clergy's devotion and dedication to the Church was held up as an example by the church people in Serbia.
 The Russian Orthodox Church Outside Russia's Head Metropolitan Anthony Khrapovitsky was widely viewed as a spiritual leader of all the Russian émigrés until his death in 1936.
 Serbian Patriarch Varnava came to be a staunch defender and advocate of the Russian exiles in Yugoslavia and exerted constant pressure on the Royal Court and government to forestall any rapprochement and establishment of diplomatic relations between the Kingdom of Yugoslavia and the Soviet Union.
 The Russian community in the Kingdom of Yugoslavia was effectively in a privileged position in a number of ways, as it enjoyed support and protection on the part of the ruling House of Karađorđević.

 The Russian military servicemen under the command of General Pyotr Wrangel were partly enlisted into the Kingdom of Yugoslavia's Border Guard troops and deployed on the country's southeastern and northwestern borders.
 This service was terminated by a law passed in 1922 that abolished the Border Guard troops; in 1923–1924 Wrangel's men were engaged in a contract to build a road between Kraljevo and Raška.